tedbrandston/meal-planning/content/recipes/Chilli_Garlic_Pasta____Mayuri_s_Jikoni.md

 ---
-title: Chilli Garlic Pasta \- Mayuri's Jikoni
+title: Chilli Garlic Pasta
-tags: [needs-attention, Mediterranean, to-try]
+tags: [mediterranean, pasta, lunch, quick, mayuri's-jikoni]
 link: https://mayuris-jikoni.com/2023/07/15/chilli-garlic-pasta/
 ---

+Maybe we did it wrong, but it wasn't quite as exciting as it looked.
+Might be worth trying again?